seblu/archversion/README.rst

 You can find more complete examples in the misc/ directory.

 Basically, you can run:
-*archversion check -d* to only display version which differ with cache.
+*archversion sync* to fetch last versions from upstream and downstream.
-*archversion check -n* to only display new verions.
+*archversion report -n* to display new verions.
-*archversion check -nd* to display new versions not in cache.
+*archversion report -S acpid* to sync and display version report of the acpid package.
+*archversion update* to update the current PKGBUILD to the last upstream version.

-You can add the last one in a cron job to get a daily report of which packages need updates.
+You can use systemd timers to get a report of packages which need updates:
+$ systemctl enable archversion.timer
+$ systemctl start archversion.timer

 To update a PKGBUILD to the last upstream version, run:
 $ archversion update